Turning traditional paper into works of art

-“I read about the technique after reading books by many international authors," Cuong says.
+“I read about the technique after reading books by many international authors," Cuong said.

 According to Cuong, the folding process includes four steps – visualising ideas, designing, preparing paper and realising the ideas into works.

-“To create a ‘soulful’ work, the creator must have years of training, combined with knowledge from various fields to make proper folds," Cuong says.
+“To create a ‘soulful’ work, the creator must have years of training, combined with knowledge from various fields to make proper folds," Cuong said.

 “It demands a lot of practice to hone the skillfulness of the hands to be most effective,” he adds.